 All we have already known, the wind turbines & generators can power a house with the electricity converted from wind energy.
 The application of All we have already known, the wind turbines & generators can power a house with the electricity converted from wind energy.
 The application of Neodymium Magnets has greatly improved the energy-efficiency of wind turbines & generators.
 But how do they make all these possible?
-In this article we focus on the wind turbine structure and the use of NdFeB magnets in generator systems.
+In this article, we focus on the wind turbine structure and the use of NdFeB magnets in generator systems.

 Until relatively recent years, almost all commercial wind turbines had the same type of powertrain features as shown in Pic.
 1: The rotor blades are mounted to a cast-iron hub.
 The hub is mounted onto the drive shaft which passes the nacelle via a rotor bearing into a mechanical gearbox.
-The gearbox is then coupled to a doubly fed induction generator that creates magnetic field with two sets of electrically-excited windings.
-In this system there are no permanent magnets.
+The gearbox is then coupled to a doubly fed induction generator that creates a magnetic field with two sets of electrically-excited windings.
+In this system, there are no permanent magnets.

 Under normal conditions, the typical rotor speed for a commercial-scale wind turbine locates between 10 and 20rpm, but the doubly fed induction generator requires much higher rpm (at least 750rpm) to operate properly.
 Therefore the gearbox is applied to convert the low speed of the rotor into the high speed needed by the generator.
 However, bigger gearboxes may bring more mechanical problems.
 According to a specific report in 2007, the majority of gearbox failures originate from the bearings.
 Without regular maintenance and observation, it doesn’t need much time to learn how catastrophic a gearbox failure would be to the turbine system.
-Various improvements in design were made during recent years but none of them could completely resolve the problems without bring other ones.
-For this reason during a very long time the wind-electricity conversion rate stayed very low.
+Various improvements in design were made during recent years but none of them could completely resolve the problems without bringing other ones.
+For this reason, during a very long time, the wind-electricity conversion rate stayed very low.

-These challenges led to a re-think in the structure of the wind turbine power train and in 2005 came out the first commercially-available turbine generator solution.
+These challenges led to a re-think in the structure of the wind turbine powertrain and in 2005 came out the first commercially-available turbine generator solution.
 This new design innovatively conjunct the gearbox with a permanent magnet generator and significantly increased the wind-electricity conversion rate and reliability of the system.